aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/workbook-conversions/pdf/convert-xls-file-with-images-or-charts-to-pdf/_index.md

 {{% alert color="primary" %}}

 If the spreadsheet contains formulas, it is best to call the [Calculate(CalculationData data)](https://reference.aspose.com/cells/cpp/aspose.cells/abstractcalculationengine/calculate/) method just before rendering to PDF.
-Doing so ensures that formula dependent values are recalculated, and the correct values are rendered in the PDF.
+Doing so ensures that formula‑dependent values are recalculated, and the correct values are rendered in the PDF.

 {{% /alert %}}
 {{< app/cells/assistant language="cpp" >}}